Guide to LGBTQ+ friendly investing

 - The LGBTQ100 index, a benchmark tracking the most equality-driven organizations in the U.S., posted a cumulative five-year return of 152 percent, compared to a gain of 113 percent for the S&P 500 index through the end of 2021.

-- 56 percent of global exchange-traded funds (ETFs) investors intend to add exposure to ESG funds in 2022.
+- 53 percent of global exchange-traded funds (ETFs) investors intend to add exposure to ESG funds in 2023, according to a Brown Brothers Harriman survey.

-- 90 percent of Gen Z-ers in the U.S. – the newest generation of workers – believe companies should take action on social and environmental issues, and 83 percent see a company’s purpose as a deciding factor in choosing where to work.
+- 90 percent of Gen Z-ers in the U.S. – the newest generation of workers – believe companies should take action on social and environmental issues, a Porter Novelli/Cone survey found, and 83 percent see a company’s purpose as a deciding factor in choosing where to work.

-- 83 percent of Fortune 500 companies have incorporated some form of non-discriminatory policies to include gender identity compared to only three in 2000.
+- 83 percent of Fortune 500 companies have incorporated some form of non-discriminatory policies to include gender identity compared to only three in 2000, according to the Human Rights Campaign.

 For those looking to invest in the corporations with the most progressive policies for LGBTQ+ employees and their families, the Human Rights Campaign Foundation, a non-profit organization advancing LGBTQ+ rights, has built an equality index.